 The Maryland State Department of Education (MSDE), Division of Special Education/Early Intervention Services (DSE/EIS) and the State Interagency Coordinating Council (SICC), consistent with COMAR 13A.13.01.13(9), are pleased to submit this report on the effectiveness of the Maryland Infants and Toddlers Program as required by the Maryland Infants and Toddlers Act of 2002, enrolled as HB 371/SB 419.
-The Maryland Infants and Toddlers Program (MITP) within the Early Childhood Intervention and Education Branch of the Division of Special Education/Early Intervention Services, is a critical component of the State's focus on early childhood and school readiness, providing early intervention services and supports to over 14,636 infants and toddlers (birth to 3 years of age) with disabilities and their families annually.
-In addition, beginning February 1, 2010, families of 1,325 eligible children chose to continue to receive early intervention services and supports beyond age three through the Extended Individualized Family Service Plan (IFSP) Option (see page 9).
+The Maryland Infants and Toddlers Program (MITP) within the Early Childhood Intervention and Education Branch of the Division of Special Education/Early Intervention Services, is a critical component of the State's focus on early childhood and school readiness, providing early intervention services and supports to 13,478 infants and toddlers with disabilities and their families in State Fiscal Year (SFY) 2011 Additionally in SFY 2011, families of 2,589 children with disabilities chose to continue to receive early intervention services and supports beyond age three through the Extended Individualized Family Service Plan (IFSP) Option.
+Therefore, the total number of children with disabilities and their families receiving early intervention services in SFY 2011 was 16,067.

 The MSDE administers this complex, interagency system of early intervention services through a comprehensive system of monitoring, training, technical assistance, and coordination of federal, State, and local funding sources.
 The MSDE implements an effective system of general supervision and data collection to ensure that infants and toddlers with disabilities and their families receive the services and supports to which they are entitled under Part C of the Individuals with Disabilities Education Act (IDEA).
 The MSDE also provides training and technical assistance to 24 local Infants and Toddlers Programs, the Maryland School for the Deaf and the Maryland School for the Blind to improve results for young children and their families.
-With its interagency public and private partners at the State and local level noted in the chart below, MSDE is committed to further improving the developmental outcomes of infants and toddlers with disabilities and enhancing the capacity of families to support the developmental needs of their children.
+With the interagency public and private partners at the State and local levels noted in the chart below, MSDE is committed to further improving the developmental and educational outcomes of infants, toddlers and preschool children with disabilities and enhancing the capacity of families to support the developmental needs of their children.